The Horseshoe Curve near Altoona is a must-see destination for train-lovers of all ages!

 Yes – it was added to the National Register of Historic Places in 1966, and designated as an Historic Railroad Landmark in 2004.

-Either by taking the 194 steps pictured below on the left, or by riding the funicular/inclined plane on the right.
-As of October 2020 the funicular is NOT RUNNING due to COVID concerns, so your only option is the 194 steps.
+Either by taking the 194 steps pictured below, or by riding the funicular/inclined plane.
+When the funicular is not running due to mechanical issues, your only option is the 194 steps.

 On average about once every half-hour.